Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

 We provide two workflows:
 - A benchmark suite that will tests several quantization configurations on few selected models;
-- An export script that, given a model name and a quantization configuration, evaluate its performance and allows to export it to ONNX format.
+- An evaluation script that, given a model name and a quantization configuration, evaluate its performance and allows to export it to ONNX format.

 For both these flows, the following options are evaluated:
 - Weights and Activations are quantized to 8 bit;
-- Scale factors can be either Floating Point (FP) or Power of Two (Po2);
+- Scale factors can be either float32 or power of two (po2);
 - Weights' scale factors can be either per-tensor or per-channel;
-- Bias are quantized to int32 values for FP scale factors, int16 or int32 otherwise;
+- Bias are quantized to int32 values for float32 scale factors, int16 or int32 otherwise;
 - Activations quantizer can be symmetric or asymmetric;
 - Three different percentiles can be used for the activations' statistics computation (99.9, 99.99, 99.999).